nicostuhlfauth/photoedit.js/README.md

-# Photoedit Application
+# Photoedit.js
 This is a photo editing application, written in pure Javascript and HTML5.

 ## Get it up and running

 To use the tool the latest version of node.js needs to be installed.

 Download and unpack the project.

 Create dependencies by opening a terminal in directory and run "npm install"